 Therefore, SCOR remains exposed to the risk of losing its competitive advantage.
 In particular, when available reinsurance capacity, via traditional reinsurers or capital markets, is greater than the demand from ceding companies.
 Its competitors, in particular (re)insurers benefiting from higher ratings than SCOR's or other competitors in alternative capital markets, may be better positioned to enter new contracts and gain market share at SCOR's expense.
+Furthermore, competitors are currently promoting innovation, impacting all areas of the business, in addition to its products and services, and the underlying risks.
+While innovation is also an important part of SCOR's strategy, if competitors are quicker at integrating innovative solutions into their business, products and services, or make choices which have a bigger impact on future reinsurance trends, SCOR might lose its competitive advantage.

-Furthermore, the Group's reputation is sensitive to reinsurance sector information.
+Finally, the Group's reputation is sensitive to reinsurance sector information.
 It can be affected by adverse events concerning competitors but also by its own business activity, such as financial difficulties following a major market event.
 Loss of reputation due to internal risks would also weaken SCOR's competitive position.